eed3si9n/eed3si9n.com/original/encoding-file-path-as-uri-reference.md

 For our purpose, we can think of it as mostly as the path component of the URI, which then gets applied to some target URI.

-### absolute paths on Unix-like filesystem
+### absolute paths from Unix-like filesystem

-An absolute path on Unix-like filesystem `/etc/hosts` should be encoded using u3 notation `file:///etc/hosts` to maximize compatibility with current and previous RFCs.
+An absolute path from Unix-like filesystem `/etc/hosts` should be encoded using u3 notation `file:///etc/hosts` to maximize compatibility with current and previous RFCs.

 Current RFC 8089 allows `/etc/hosts` to be encoded in u1, u2, and u3 notations.